 Change ownership — reopen

-Asked if they were selling any pre-rolls, a young guy at the counter who had been speaking Arabic to a co-worker said, sure, the house ones were $12 and it went up from there, including Zkittlezz (pronounced “Skittles”), a brand of fruit-flavored joints.
+Asked if they were selling any pre-rolls, a young guy at the counter, pausing from speaking in Arabic to a co-worker, said, sure: The house ones were $12 and it went up from there, including Zkittlezz (pronounced “Skittles”), a brand of fruit-flavored joints.
+Asked to see one, he moved a few steps away, reached behind the counter somewhere and produced it within a few seconds.

 Asked about the place having reopened, he shrugged, “Yeah, it takes a month.”
 All you need, he explained, is to form a “new organization” for the store’s ownership.

-“Maybe somewhere else it’s a month,” she said.
+“Maybe somewhere else it’s a month,” the source said.
 “We got a little over a week.”

 Pointing to how tricky it can be to vet the applicants, Fitzgerald recalled the case of one man who came before her committee seeking the blessing of C.B.
 2 to open a legal cannabis store in Greenwich Village.
 However, it turned out his brother was already operating a pot shop in the Village — an illegal one.
 When Fitzgerald called him out on it at the meeting, the man hung his head in embarrassment.
 The application was nixed.